 What to have for getting iron from a vegetarian diet?

 - Have legumes like kidney beans, lima beans, green peas, chickpeas and pinto beans all of which are good sources of iron.

 - Have nuts like peanuts, almonds and walnuts.
 Half a cup of walnuts can give you 3.75 mg of iron.

 - Have pulses and wholegrain cereals.

-- Have lots of fruits and vegetables as there vitamin C and organic acids keep iron in a reduced form so that nonheme iron is absorbed better by your body.
+- Have lots of fruits and vegetables as their vitamin C and organic acids keep an iron in a reduced form so that nonheme iron is absorbed better by your body.

 - Do not have tea, coffee, and cocoa with meals as polyphenols in them inhibit the absorption of nonheme iron by the body.

 11. Raisins Remedy to Treat Anemia